Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking (Policy 1065)

-Office of Institutional Compliance and Ethics, (208) 426-1258
+Office of Title IX and Institutional Equity, (208) 426-1258

 Scope and Audience

-This policy applies to all Members of the University Community, including employees, students, affiliates, affiliate faculty, volunteers, contractors, vendors, customers, visitors to the university, and participants in a University-sponsored program or activity.
+This policy applies to all Members of the University Community, including employees, students, affiliates, affiliate faculty, volunteers, contractors, vendors, customers, visitors to the University, and participants in a University-sponsored program or activity.

 - Title VII of the Civil Rights Act of 1964

-- The Pregnancy Discrimination Act
+- The Pregnancy Discrimination Act of 1978

 - Title IX of the Education Amendments of 1972

-- The Age Discrimination in Employment Act of 1976
+- The Age Discrimination in Employment Act of 1976 (ADEA)

 - The Equal Pay Act of 1963

-- The Violence Against Women Act of 1994, as reauthorized in 2000, 2005, and 2013
+- The Violence Against Women Act of 1994, as reauthorized in 2000, 2005, and 2013 (VAWA)

 - The Genetic Information Nondiscrimination Act of 2008

-- The Vietnam Era Veterans’ Readjustment Assistance Act
+- The Vietnam Era Veterans’ Readjustment Assistance Act (VEVRA)

 - The Family Educational Rights and Privacy Act of 1974 (FERPA)

-- Executive Order 11246
+- Federal Executive Order 11246 (Equal Employment Opportunity)

 - The Higher Education Act of 1965 as amended by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act